 Judaism traces its origins to the covenant God made with Abraham and his lineage—that God would make them a sacred people.

-The New Testament was written by many different authors over a period of time, from around 49 CE to the mid-2nd century CE.
-The New Testament’s 27 books are attributed to various authors, including:Luke: Most scholars agree that Luke wrote the Acts of the Apostles, and Luke and Acts together make up the largest portion of the New Testament.
+The New Testament was written by many authors from around 49 CE to the mid-2nd century CE.
+Its 27 books are attributed to various authors, including Luke.
+Most scholars agree that Luke wrote the Acts of the Apostles, and Luke and Acts together make up the largest portion of the New Testament.

-Peter and Jude: These authors wrote letters that are included in the New Testament.
+Peter and Jude: These authors wrote letters included in the New Testament.

 The Bible is the sacred scripture of Christianity and is considered by Christians to be the authoritative Word of God.
 Christians believe that God inspired particular human beings to write the books of the Bible.
 So the message comes from God, but the words reflect the style of the human being who wrote them.